 Ridiculously Average Guy: So much so that Rin mistakes them for a NPC instead of a participating Master.
 She is not totally wrong.

 Schrödinger's Player Character: Both male and female protagonists can be seen in the background of the prologue.
 You only play as one of them per playthrough.
+In CCC, there’s a slight variation between female and male protagonist, most glaring is Meltlilith’s infatuation shifts to Archer if the protagonist is female and as the result, male protagonist can’t unlock Archer’s third SG.
+Different Servant choice also changes several of their personality traits and relationship between Master and Servant.

 The Master of Rider.
 Like his Fate/stay night counterpart, he is a "friend" to the Protagonist in the loosest sense of the word, behaving like an arrogant and childish bully.
 His objective in the Holy Grail War is simply to win for the prestige.His true self is an eight-year-old Asian gaming prodigy, who mistakenly assumed that the Holy Grail War was like any other online game and did not realise that the losers were killed in real life.